 You're best to use chopped tomatoes and add some tomato puree to 'beef' up the flavour.
 Fresh tomatoes need to be very ripe to make a successful sauce so the canned/boxed variety is more reliable.

-Freshly grated parmesan sprinkled over, some crusty bread to mop up the juices and you have a very quick seafood recipe.
+Freshly grated parmesan sprinkled over, some crusty bread to mop up the juices and you have a very quick and easy seafood recipe.

 You can use any fish you fancy for this sauce - frozen mixed seafood, canned tuna, salmon, sardines - the choice is yours, but it's a really easy thing to make and can be store cupboard food.